01Get to the Top of the Stack

-If you're looking for a retail sales position, it may be easier to conduct your job in the climate controlled comfort of your local mall, but your efforts might yield better results if you focus on companies that receive less foot traffic like smaller stores of smaller chains in smaller shopping strips.
+If you're looking for a retail sales position, it may be easier to conduct your job in the climate-controlled comfort of your local mall, but your efforts might yield better results if you focus on companies that receive less foot traffic like smaller stores in smaller shopping strips.
 Less traffic and fewer applicants mean less competition for you!

 03Take Stock in Stocks